YunussEmree/RewardSystem/README.md

 ![Kotlin](https://img.shields.io/badge/kotlin-100%25-blue)

 # What is this plugin?
-<p>RewardSystem is a versatile Minecraft plugin designed to enhance server gameplay by providing customizable rewards when players defeat mobs.
+<p>RewardSystem is a popular versatile Minecraft plugin designed to enhance server gameplay by providing customizable rewards when players defeat mobs.
 The plugin monitors player damage contributions to each mob and distributes rewards based on various configurable criteria.</p>

+# Wiki
+<p>For detailed informations, please refer to the our <a href="https://senyigityunusemres-organization.gitbook.io/rewardsystem/readme/updates">Gitbook Wiki</a>. </p>

 # Features
 <p><strong>Dynamic Reward System</strong>: Customize rewards based on mob types, player participation, and damage dealt</p>